BenAhlander/nodePorfolioOptimizer/README.md

 4.  visit src/index.js and modify riskFreeRate and listTickers
 5.  run npm start

 Note: I am student, doing this for education purposes.
-I would strongly advise against using this to allocate your life savings :D  I am open for feedback and feel free to submit a pull request.
+I am open for feedback and feel free to submit a pull request.